TomObungu/computer-science.md/Programming/Competitive Programming/Resources/Comepetitive Programmer's Handbook/Book Notes.md

 • upper_bound returns a pointer to the first array element whose value is larger than x.

 • equal_range returns both above pointers.

+The functions assume that the array is sorted.
+If there is no such element, the pointer points to the element after the last array element.
+For example, the following code finds out whether an array contains an element with value x: auto k = lower_bound(array,array+n,x)-array; if (k < n && array[k] == x) { // x found at index k }